18F/handbook/_pages/business-units/operations/outreach/blogging.md

   - outreach
 ---

 This guide helps TTS employees through the blogging process and assists them in properly framing their post so that it’s concise, readable, and achieves its goals.
-If you have any questions, ask them in [#blog](https://18f.slack.com/messages/blog/) or by email to [18f-outreach@gsa.gov](mailto:18f-outreach@gsa.gov).
+If you have any questions, ask them in [#blog](https://gsa-tts.slack.com/messages/blog/) or by email to [tts-outreach@gsa.gov](mailto:tts-outreach@gsa.gov).

 Everyone at TTS is encouraged to contribute to our blogs.
 We value a diversity of voices and positions.
 You don’t have to be a project lead, be in management, or even be at TTS for a set amount of time to draft a post.
 If you’ve got an idea that you think will help advance TTS’s mission, we’d love to hear it.